bobbyjim/cargocult/README.md

 # II.
 Language Structure

-The language follows a rigid division-based structure:
+The language follows a rigid division-based structure.

+* Note: The file passed to the xen16 command is the MAIN module.

 ## MODULE IDENTIFICATION DIVISION: (Mandatory)
 This section is parsed first and acts as a "header" and metadata holder for the module.

     MODULE-ID.
 (Mandatory): Designates the module name.
-    MAIN.
-(Optional): Marks the program's entry point.
     AUTHOR.
 (Optional)
     DATE-WRITTEN.
 (Optional)
     DESCRIPTION.
 (Optional)